 So what can organizations start doing to ensure their workforce doesn’t experience burned out?

 For starters, in this world of mobile technology, allowing for flexible working opportunities.
 More than 70% of people work remotely at least once per week.
 Those that have the opportunity to work remotely tend to be more satisfied and more successful…which means they can perform at their best.
-Working remotely can mean less time sitting in traffic, a more relaxed environment and increased productivity.
+Working remotely can mean less time sitting in traffic, a more relaxed environment, and increased productivity.

 Management also needs to be encouraging employees to remember the need to maintain regular work hours so that they can focus on all the things that are important in their lives, personal and private.
+So employees do not become burned out.

 If your employees are happy, your customers will be happy.
 The two go hand in hand.
 Recognizing and finding ways to help your employees can only enhance the bottom line for your organization.